+The following requirements are met:

-- a.
-Bike parking is provided in the following quantities: - 1.
-Short-term bike parking (e.g., public bike rack) is located within a 100 ft walk distance of the main building entrance and includes at least two short-term bike storage spaces per 5000 ft2 of floor area (minimum of two spaces per building).17 - 2.
-Long-term bike parking (e.g., bike room) is available within the project boundary and can accommodate at least 5% of regular occupants (minimum of two spaces per building).17 b.
-The project provides access to basic bike maintenance tools (e.g., bike pump and patch kit) co-located with long-term bike parking or quarterly on-site bike maintenance services.
+a.
+Blke parking is provided in the following quantities: Short-term bike parking (e.g., public bike rack) is located within a 100 ft walk distance of a building entrance and includes at least two short-term bike storage spaces per 5000 ft2 c (minimum of two spaces per building).17 2.
+Long-term bike parking (e.g., bike room) is available within the project boundary and can least 5% of regular occupants (minimum of two spaces per building).17 accommodate a b.
+The project provides access to basic bike maintenance tools (e.g., bike pump and patch kit) long-term bike parking or quarterly on-site bike maintenance services. co-located with Dwelling Units: Bike parking The following requirements are met: a.
+Bike parking is provided in the following quantities: Short-term bike parking (e.g., public bike rack) is located within a 100 ft walk distance of a building entrance and can accommodate at least 2.5% of peak visitors (minimum of four s building).15 2.
+Long-term bike parking (e.g., bike room) is located within the project boundary and can least 30% of regular occupants (minimum of one space per building).15 accommodate a b.
+The project provides access to basic bike maintenance tools (e.g., bike pump and patch kit) long-term bike parking or quarterly on-site bike maintenance services. co-located with Check Thermal Comfort Initials T08 β Enhanced Operable Windows This project is designed to meet the parts selected below: Part 1: Provide Windows with Multiple Opening Modes All Spaces: Window design Operable windows may be opened according to the following requirements (windows which nobth modes may count for both requirements a and b): nay be opened in a.
+At least 70% of operable windows may be opened such that at least half of the opening is not above the finished floor and opening is at least 1 ft in the smallest dimension.
+At least one such present in each room with operable windows. ft above the finished floor and opening is at least 1 ft in the smallest dimension.
+At least one suc ch window is that entirety of ft above the finished floor and opening is at least 1 ft in the smallest dimension.
+At least one such present in each room with operable windows. b.
+If project is equipped with heating, at least 30% of operable windows may be opened such opening is at least 5.9 ft above the finished floor (preferably as close to the ceiling as possible). that entirety of At least one

-Dwelling Units:

-Bike parking

-- a.
-Bike parking is provided in the following quantities: - 1.
-Short-term bike parking (e.g., public bike rack) is located within a 100 ft walk distance of the main building entrance and can accommodate at least 2.5% of peak visitors (minimum of four spaces per building).15 - 2.
-Long-term bike parking (e.g., bike room) is located within the project boundary and can accommodate at least 30% of regular occupants (minimum of one space per building).15 - b.
-The project provides access to basic bike maintenance tools (e.g., bike pump and patch kit) co-located with long-term bike parking or quarterly on-site bike maintenance services.

-Check Thermal Comfort Initials T08 β Enhanced Operable Windows
+Check Materials Initials

-Part 1: Provide Windows with Multiple Opening Modes

-Window design

-Operable windows may be opened according to the following requirements (windows which may be opened in both modes may count for both requirements a and b):

-- a.
-At least 70% of operable windows may be opened such that at least half of the opening is not more than 5.9 ft above the finished floor and opening is at least 1 ft in the smallest dimension.
-At least one such window is present in each room with operable windows. - b.
-If project is equipped with heating, at least 30% of operable windows may be opened such that entirety of opening is at least 5.9 ft above the finished floor (preferably as close to the ceiling as possible).5 At least one such window is present in each room with operable windows. - c.
-Controls for window operation are positioned not more than 5.6 ft above the finished floor.

 X01 Material Restrictions

+This project is designed to meet the parts selected below :

 Part 2: Restrict Mercury

+All Spaces:

+The following requirements are met:

+The following requirements are met:

-- a.
-Newly installed fluorescent and sodium lamps, if present, meet one of the following:
+a.
+Newly installed fluorescent and sodium lamps, if preson ent, meet one of the following:

-- 1. RoHS restrictions.4
+1. RoHS restrictions.
+4

-- 2. The following specifications:5
+2. The following specifications: 5

 Fluorescent Lamp Maximum Mercury Content

 Compact, integral ballast 3.5 mg

 Compact, no-integral ballast 3.5 mg

 T-5, circular 9 mg

 T-5, linear 2.5 mg

 T-8, eight-foot 10 mg

 T-8, four-foot 3.5 mg

 T-8, U-bent 6 mg

 High-Pressure Sodium Lamp Maximum Mercury Content

 400 W or less 10 mg

 Over 400 W 32 mg

 b.
-Newly installed fire alarms, meters, sensors, relays, thermostats and load break switches meet one of the following:
+Newly installed fire alarms, meters, sensors, relays, the following: ermostats and load break switches meet one e of the

+1. RoHS restrictions.
+4

-- 1. RoHS restrictions.4 - 2.
-Products contain no more than 0.1% (1000 ppm) of mercury by weight.
+2. Products contain no more than 0.1% (1000 ppm) of mercury by weight.

+XOS Enhanced Material Postrictions